Colorectal cancer care in Manchester, New Hampshire

 Colorectal cancer treatment

-In situations where surgery is necessary to treat colorectal cancer, our skilled doctors can perform minimally invasive laparoscopic or robot-assisted procedures.
+In situations where surgery is necessary to treat colorectal cancer, our skilled doctors can perform minimally invasive laparoscopic or robotic-assisted procedures.
 The benefits of minimally invasive surgery include reduced scarring, a shorter recovery time and less pain.